UCI-Libraries/Version-Control-with-Git/README.md

 When you're writing code, it's nice to have a text editor that is optimized for writing code, with features like automatic color-coding of key words.
 The default text editor on macOS and Linux is usually set to Vim, which is not famous for being intuitive. if you accidentally find yourself stuck in it, try typing the escape key, followed by :q! (colon, lower-case 'q', exclamation mark), then hitting Return to return to the shell.

 Windows:  nano is a basic editor and the default that instructors use in the workshop.
 To install it, download the Software Carpentry Windows installer and double click on the file to run it.
 This installer requires an active internet connection.
 Other editors that you can use are Notepad++ or Sublime Text.
 Be aware that you must add its installation directory to your system path.
-Please ask your instructor to help you do this.

 macOS: nano is a basic editor and the default that instructors use in the workshop.
 See the Git installation video tutorial for an example on how to open nano.
 It should be pre-installed.
 Other editors that you can use are Text Wrangler or Sublime Text.